 What started as an eye-opening case study, gradually developed into a vision of a digital logistics platform capable of changing the way stakeholders in the industry interact by replacing manual processes and spreadsheets with real-time collaboration and actionable insight.

-Alba was one of the first companies to adopt the CargoValue platform.
+Alba was one of the first companies to adopt the CargoValue solution.
 After testing the concept with Alba and other clients in the Aluminium industry, Klaveness established a dedicated technology company to spearhead the development of the logistics platform.
 The company set out to build a platform that would allow Alba and other industrial receivers to efficiently plan and manage their shipping schedule and inventory across terminals and commodities in one unified solution.

-With valuable feedback and insight from Alba during the development, Klaveness Digital successfully launched the CargoValue platform in the spring of 2017.
+With valuable feedback and insight from Alba during the development, Klaveness Digital successfully launched CargoValue in the spring of 2017.
 Today, Alba has managed to replace manual processes and spreadsheets with the CargoValue solution, streamlining their processes and improving the overall efficiency of their supply chain.

 “…information such as cargo value based on exact quantity loaded, vessel speed, course of voyage, etc. are also available.
 We stay alerted to vessel anchorage and any deviations in course real time.”